We’ve created this guide to help new contributors understand and navigate the React Email codebase.

 Turborepo

-For triggering rebuilds of email templates after they have been saved we use the chokidar package alongside the socket.io package to detect file changes and send a message to the server that then triggers a rebuild respectively.
+We trigger rebuilds of email templates after they have been saved using the chokidar package alongside the socket.io package to detect file changes and send a message to the server to trigger a rebuild.

 Testing

-This of course, with the exception of the @react-email/render package’s renderAsync that does a fair bit of magic to simulate edge and other environments that are not supported by happy-dom.
-For this we override the environment on a per-file basis for its tests
+The @react-email/render package’s renderAsync does a fair bit of magic to simulate edge and other environments that are not supported by happy-dom.
+For this use case, we override the environment on a per-file basis for its tests

 Linting

-Both the linting and formatting are ensured by our GitHub CI so make sure that you have your linting and formatting right before you get to opening a PR or asking for a review on it.
+We use biomejs for linting and formatting.
+Both the linting and formatting are ensured by our GitHub CI so make sure you lint and format your code (pnpm lint:fix) before opening a PR or asking for a review on it.

 Building

-What we currently use, for the most part, is the awesome tsup.
-The only exception for this is the @react-email/tailwind package which currently uses vite due to a few issues with tsup and tailwindcss’s bundling.
+We use tsup to build most packages.
+(The only exception for this is the @react-email/tailwind package which currently uses vite due to a few issues with tsup and tailwindcss’s bundling.)
+For help building packages, see our Development workflow guide.

-This will literally run tsup with a few settings we have for it.
-Generally they are just src/index.ts --format esm,cjs --dts --external react which generates both an ESM and CJS versions of the package and the type definitions that were exported from src/index.ts, which is the entry point. --external react here ensures that react is not bundled in which can cause many issues.
+Building in each package will run tsup with a few settings, typically src/index.ts --format esm,cjs --dts --external react.
+Tsup handles building both ESM and CJS versions along with the type definitions exported from the entry point, src/index.ts, without bundling react, which can cause issues.

 Why build before publishing?